Malzahn endorses Patriots QB Stidham

 The New England Patriots are examining their options at quarterback in the wake of six-time Super Bowl champion Tom Brady's departure to the Tampa Bay Buccaneers.
 So who is going to "replace" Brady in New England after the three-time NFL MVP signed a two-year contract with the Buccaneers?

-Well, Jarrett Stidham and journeyman Cody Kessler are the lone quarterbacks on the roster.
-Brian Hoyer, who was released by the Indianapolis Colts on Saturday, reportedly could be in line to return for a third stint with New England.
+Jarrett Stidham and journeyman Cody Kessler were joined on the roster Sunday by former Patriots backup Brian Hoyer.
+Hoyer, released by the Indianapolis Colts on Saturday, reached a deal Sunday to return for his third stint with New England, the Boston Globe reported.
 Stidham, who appears to be the first man up for coach Bill Belichick, was selected by the Patriots in the fourth round of the 2019 NFL Draft.
 The 23-year-old, in fact, became the 10th quarterback drafted by New England since the franchise selected Brady with the 199th pick in 2000.

 Stidham beat out Hoyer in the preseason last summer for the right to serve as the top backup in New England.
 The 6-foot-3, 215-pound QB completed 61 of 90 passes for 731 yards with four touchdowns and an interception during the preseason.
 While Stidham received limited playing time in the regular season -- completing 2 of 4 passes for 14 yards and an interception, his college coach provided insight on what the quarterback brings to the table.